Job outlooks for Paramedical occupations

 - There are a moderate number of unemployed workers with recent experience in this occupation.

 As the population ages, the demand for paramedical services will likely increase.
 The high stress level of this occupation due to irregular hours and physically and psychologically demanding work conditions can lead to turnover.
-This industry in Newfoundland and Labrador is composed of a large number of small, private businesses holding contracts with the provincial government.
-Employment growth in this field is influenced by the level of funding for emergency services in local areas therefore budgetary reductions can affect job prospects.
+The Provincial Government has moved toward the integration of ambulance services across the province, becoming employees of NL Health Services, with staff entitled to public sector salary, benefits, and pensions.
+Because of the high stress levels of this occupation, which can include irregular hours and physically demanding tasks, some employment needs may arise from staff turnover.
 The provincial government has announced new initiatives to help address staff shortages and response-time delays.
-In addition, the Department of Education plans to double the number of seats for advanced-care paramedics at the College of the North Atlantic.
 Ambulance attendants and other paramedical occupations with a broad range of skills and several years of experience will have a more favourable outlook.

 Here are some key facts about Paramedical occupations in Newfoundland and Labrador: